 Students must complete the general requirements of the College of Arts and Sciences and the required courses listed below.
 Students wishing to pursue an Honors major should also consult the Honors requirements listed below.

 Note: Students undertaking a major in French should expect to have regular conferences with a college advisor to ensure that they are making adequate progress and that requirements are being met in a timely way.
-The department will not certify majors for graduation when a failure to satisfy requirements is the fault of the student.
+The department will not certify majors for graduation when a failure to satisfy requirements is the students' responsibility.

 A minimum of 30 upper-division credit hours in French must be completed (see below for specific courses).
 FREN 2120 or its equivalent is the prerequisite for admission to courses required for the major.

 All required major courses must be passed with a C- or better and cannot be taken pass/fail.
-Students must have a grade point average of at least 2.000 in the major in order to graduate.
+Students must have a GPA of at least 2.000 in the major in order to graduate.

 Required Courses and Credits